dotnet/csharplang/proposals/partial-type-inference.md

   > class Algorithm<TData, TLogger> where TLogger : Logger<TData> { public Algorithm(TData data) { ... }}
   > ```

-  An existing solution can be seen in `Create()` method wrappers of constructors enabling a type inference through method type inference as you can ses in the examples above.
+  An existing solution can be seen in `Create()` method wrappers of constructors enabling a type inference through method type inference as you can see in the examples above.
   However, we can't use it with *object_or_collection_initializer*; we are limited by method type inference strength, and it adds unnecessary boiler code.

   Adding constructor type inference as we will describe in the following section would solve above mentioned examples.